astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : float*,
    *default: ??*,
-   set the size of the technical field of view
+   Set the size of the technical field of view (diameter) in arczec.
+Used in multi-conjugate AO systems.

    *Warning* : This is not optional in MavisLO.py